lepremiere/heart-rate-variability-and-neuromuscular-performance/README.md

 # Heart-rate-variability-and-neuromuscular-performance

-This repository provides the scripts used in "TITLE" (DOI:xxx-xxx).
+This repository provides the scripts used in "Heart Rate Variability and Neuromuscular Performance Responses following Resistance Exercise" (https://osf.io/43hnv/).
 The code is generalized for further usage.

 Prerequisites:
 -   MATLAB R2020b or later